 Why Does My Metabolism Slow Down?

-• Genetics.
 You can partly thank your parents for the speed of your metabolism.
 Genes contribute to the levels of appetite-control hormones we have floating around in our bodies, Goldsmith explains.

 “Some people are genetically programmed to be active; they’re naturally restless and use more energy,” she says.
 Those are the lucky high-metabolism types.

-• Gender.
 We know, we know, it’s not fair, but women and men do tend to have different metabolism speeds.

 “The average man’s metabolism is about 10 to 15 percent higher than a woman’s,” Goldsmith notes.
 That’s mainly because men have more muscle mass than women do, which means they burn more calories since muscle does the work to help you move, while fat just sits there.
+Not only that but women’s bodies are designed to hold on to body fat in case of pregnancy.